newswim/ctfp_notes/README.md

 ## Intro

-The author makes a pun in his introductions, pointing out the fact that we software engineer types likely already view our time as a premium, asking why it is we would want to learn an obscure branch of mathematics with those precious fleeting minutes.
+The author makes a pun in the preface, pointing out how us software engineers are likely to already view our time as a premium, asking why it is we would want to learn an obscure branch of mathematics with those precious fleeting minutes.